simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 Here are some ways to handle that:

 - Hide the totals row with `-N/--no-total`
+- Filter to a single currency with `cur:`
-- Convert to a single currency with `-V`
+- Convert to a single currency with `-V [--infer-market-price]`
+- Use a more compact layout like `--layout=bare`
 - Maximize the terminal window
 - Reduce the terminal's font size
 - View with a pager like less, eg: `hledger bal -D --color=yes | less -RS`